openswarm-eu/bifrost-openswarm-scenarios/README.md

 ![GridSensorPlacement_14](./images/GridSensorPlacement_14.JPG)

-Now the power grid connectors must be assigned to the respective sensors.
-To do this, enter the name of the sensor for the respective feeder in which the power grid connector is located in the dynamic ‘Grid Sensor Assignment’.
+Now all the power grid connectors of the grid must be assigned to the respective sensors.
+To do this, enter the name of the sensor for the respective feeder in which the power grid connector is located in the dynamic `Grid Sensor Assignment`.
 This must be done for all power grid connectors.

 ![GridSensorConfiguration_01](./images/GridSensorConfiguration_02.JPG)

 Sensors can also be cascaded.
-Grid sensors also have the dynamic ‘Grid Sensor Assignment’ for this purpose.
-In the example below, sensor S5 would therefore have to be assigned the value “S1” as ‘Grid Sensor Assignment’ because sensor S5 is located ‘behind’ sensor S1 in the network.
-Sensors that measure at the beginning of the feeders retain the value ‘Unassigned’ for dynamic grid sensor assignment.
+Grid sensors also have the dynamic `Grid Sensor Assignment` for this purpose.
+In the example below, sensor S5 would therefore have to be assigned the value “S1” as `Grid Sensor Assignment` because sensor S5 is located "behind" sensor S1 in the network.
+Sensors that measure at the beginning of the feeders retain the value "Unassigned" for the dynamic `Grid Sensor Assignment`.

 ![GridSensorConfiguration_01](./images/GridSensorConfiguration_03.JPG)

 ### Grid-Sensor Measurement and Limit Configuration

-Since the sensor randomly selects a cable for power measurement and the direction of the cable (in relation to the load flow, i.e. whether the cable was pulled away from or towards the node when it was created) is not known, it is possible to change the measurement direction of the load flow.
+Since the sensor randomly selects a cable for power measurement and the direction of the cable (in relation to the load flow, i.e. whether the cable was pulled away from or towards the node when it was created) is not known, it is possible to change the measurement direction of the load flow to assure correct sensor measurement "direction".

-The dynamic ‘Grid Sensor Flow Direction’ is available for this purpose, which can take the values “UP” and ‘DOWN’.
+The dynamic `Grid Sensor Flow Direction` is available for this purpose, which can take the values “UP” and "DOWN".
 It is therefore advisable to carry out a test simulation and compare the expected load flow with the measured values.
 For example, if only load is installed in one feeder, the power measurement of the sensor should be positive.
-If this is not the case (values are negative), adjust the measurement direction with the dynamic ‘Grid Sensor Flow Direction’.
+If this is not the case (values are negative), adjust the measurement direction with the dynamic `Grid Sensor Flow Direction` by changing its value.

-A power limit can also be set for each grid sensor via the dynamic ‘Grid Sensor Power Limit’.
+A power limit can also be set for each grid sensor via the dynamic `Grid Sensor Power Limit`.
 This limit corresponds, for example, to the maximum power that the cable can handle.
-The community controller then ensures that this limit is not exceeded by community operation.
+The community controller then ensures that this limit is not exceeded by the community operation.

 ### Energy-Communities and their Components